 Potomac Eagle Scenic Railroad

-The Potomac Eagle runs Saturdays July through September, daily during October, and for special weekend events during November and December.
+The Potomac Eagle runs Saturdays May through September, daily during October, and for weekend trips in early November.
 Ticket prices vary by season and length of trip.
+Club car fares include a meal.

 One train car is a retrofitted combine car (half baggage, half passenger) with 16 seats, accessible restrooms and a sliding door wide enough to accommodate a scooter, according to Potomac Eagle Vice President Dan Snyder.
 Wheelchair users can also take advantage of the train's airplane-size folding wheelchair to transfer to their own wheelchairs, which they can station at a table in one of the other train cars.
 It's best to call the reservations office in advance, particularly in October, when the train is 16 cars long, so staffers can respot the train to ensure easy access.